SkoolNotes/Taproot/2020HIST201/KBhHIST201WWI.md

 ***

-If war-making could be disconnected from the drive of wealth,
+If war-making could be disconnected from the drive of wealth, wars will probably happen less!